 Offshore Visual Impact

-- Adapted the offshore development are for East Anglia TWO to create a gap between East Anglia TWO and ONE North to break up the visual impact of turbines alongside each other and neighbouring developments.
+- Adapted the offshore development area for East Anglia TWO.
+This will create a gap between East Anglia TWO and ONE North to break up the visual impact of turbines alongside each other and neighbouring developments.

 Further updates on the development of our plans will be announced over the coming months.